amperity/amperity-docs/shared/credentials_settings.rst

 .. credential-amazon-s3-cross-account-roles-steps-settings-required-start

 You must provide the values for the **Target Role ARN** and **S3 Bucket Name** fields.
-Enter the target role ARN for the IAM role that Amperity will use to access the customer-managed Amazon S3 bucket, and then enter the name of the Amazon S3 bucket.
+Enter the target role ARN (Amazon Resource Name) for the IAM role that Amperity will use to access the customer-managed Amazon S3 bucket, and then enter the name of the Amazon S3 bucket.

 .. credential-amazon-s3-cross-account-roles-steps-settings-required-end